 The cancellation and/or interruption part of the insurance will only pay for actual out-of-pocket losses.
 Thus if you can cancel the supplier for a full refund (like a hotel with a 6 pm day before hold), there's probably no need to specifically insure it.
 After all, if you cancel the trip before you depart, we can cancel the hotel.

-If we book a nonrefundable hotel room, then you need to insure it.
-(Frequently the insurance eats up much of the savings from the nonrefundable part, so why not take the more flexibility of a fully cancellable room?).
+If we book a nonrefundable hotel room, then you want to insure it.
+(Frequently the insurance eats up much of the savings from the nonrefundable part, so why not enjoy the flexibility of a fully cancellable room?).

 If the trip is far in the future, we might purchase a portion of the insurance up front, and increase it as the date gets closer.
 The overall cost is the same.